 Though formally a part of the Sedona area, Oak Creek is considered a village in its own right!
 For families, Oak Creek gives you some additional peace and quiet whilst still giving you access to excellent hiking trails,

-Right in the city centre, Uptown Sedona is where you’ll find most of the nightlife offerings – as well as some excellent restaurants!
-Many visitors stick to Uptown Sedona thanks to its high density of entertainment, dining and drinking establishments.
+Right in the city center, Uptown Sedona is where you’ll find most of the nightlife offerings – as well as some excellent restaurants!
+Many visitors stick to Uptown Sedona thanks to its high density of entertainment, dining, and drinking establishments.

-Nevertheless, neighboring Tlaquepaque offers a calmer alternative that has some great arts attractions – with multiple theatres, galleries and events hosted in the area.
+Nevertheless, neighboring Tlaquepaque offers a calmer alternative with some great arts attractions – multiple theatres, galleries, and events hosted in the area.
 Both Uptown and Tlaquepaque are the best connected if you want to explore other neighborhoods, or if you want to make a trip over to Flagstaff.

-West Sedona feels like a separate town entirely, with an easy-going atmosphere and distinct entertainment district!
+West Sedona feels like a separate town entirely, with an easy-going atmosphere and distinct entertainment district.
 This region is great for couples in particular that want to check out hip dining venues and local boutiques.
-It is well connected to the city centre, and many Sedona hotels are now calling West Sedona home thanks to an increase in tourism.
+It is well connected to the city center, and many Sedona hotels are now calling West Sedona home thanks to an increase in tourism.

-Chapel is located south of the city centre neighborhoods, and does not have the same level of attractions as the other areas.
-Nevertheless, it is a great option for those on a budget that want somewhere cheap to say and some excellent food options that won’t break the bank!
+Chapel is located south of the city center neighborhoods and does not have the same level of attractions as the other areas.
+Nevertheless, it is a great option for those on a budget wanting somewhere cheap to stay and excellent food options that won’t break the bank!

 A little further south is Oak Creek – which is a village in its own right but closely associated with Sedona.
 For families, Oak Creek has a calmer atmosphere and plenty of attractions that will appeal to people of all ages!
 Locals in this area are welcoming, and happy to share their unique desert culture.

 Let’s take a look, in more detail, at the five best neighborhoods in Sedona.
-Each caters to different interests, so be sure to pick the neighborhood that’s right for you.
+Each caters to different interests, with different things to do so be sure to pick the neighborhood that’s right for you.

-Whilst most visitors to Sedona head to Uptown, Tlaquepaque (which is also part of the city centre) offers a calmer atmosphere – perfect to ease yourself into the area!
-In particular, Tlaquepaque is known for its cultural highlights – with art galleries, concert venues and craft markets located throughout the area.
+Most visitors to Sedona head to Uptown, Tlaquepaque (also part of the city center) offers a calmer atmosphere – perfect to ease into the area!
+In particular, Tlaquepaque is known for its cultural highlights – with art galleries, concert venues, and craft markets located throughout the area.

 - Snoopy Rock is a popular natural park close to the area where you can admire the beautiful desert scenery that surrounds Sedona